International Teaching Job Fairs

 "The bulk of teaching opportunities abroad are for English teachers.
-You can obtain formal credentials in Teaching English as a Foreign (or Second) Language (variously called TEFL, TEFOL, TESL, TESOL, or ESL) in a one-month course or a two-year MA program.
+You can obtain formal credentials in Teaching English as a Foreign (or Second) Language (called TEFL, TEFOL, TESL, TESOL, or ESL) in a one-month course or a two-year MA program.
 (See the Directory of ESL Training and Placement Programs).

 Qualified K-12 teachers have another range of options: Scattered around the world are at least 800 U.S.-style international elementary and secondary schools which employ around 35,000 American educators.
-To find a position in one of these schools you can either conduct your own job search—using the resources at the end of this chapter—or sign up for one of the recruiting fairs listed below.
+To find a position in one of these schools you can either conduct your own job search—using the resources on this page—or sign up for one of the recruiting fairs listed below.

 Attending a recruiting fair is probably the easiest way to find a teaching job overseas.
 Some fairs charge fees; others are free.
-Most charge a fee if you are offered a job.
+Most charge a fee if you receive a job offer.
 Some restrict the number of participants or have early registration deadlines." —William Nolting

-See A Job Fair: The Inside Story by Joseph W. Keleher for an in-depth participant report in an overseas recruitment fair.
+See A Teacher Job Fair: The Inside Story by Joseph W. Keleher for an in-depth story about his experience at an overseas recruitment fair.

 Note: See the websites below for more information about the job fair dates and locations that often change yearly.